Prescription Drug Issues

-The AAFP recognizes that the risks of opioid analgesic abuse, misuse, and overdose increase as the number of people using these drugs for pain control grows.
-We agree with the White House Office of National Drug Control Policy and other agencies that prescription drug abuse has become a serious problem in the United States.
+The AAFP recognizes the high cost of prescription drugs as well as the risks of opioid analgesic abuse, misuse, and overdose increase as the number of people using these drugs for pain control grows.

 At the same time, we also understand that chronic pain represents a substantial public health issue in its own right, one with tremendous economic, social and medical costs.
 Further, we believe that family physicians have an essential duty to provide patients with safe, effective, and accessible pain management.

 For these reasons, the AAFP is working with a number of federal agencies to develop policies that can reduce the risk of prescription drug misuse while allowing for the appropriate, medically supervised treatment of debilitating, chronic pain.
 Among our recent recommendations to lawmakers: